Sir Thomas Munro, 1st Baronet: Military career

 He served with his regiment during the hard-fought war against Hyder Ali (1780–1783), under his namesake Major Sir Hector Munro, 8th of Novar.
 Thomas also later served alongside another namesake John Munro, 9th of Teaninich.
 Thomas served again with his regiment in the first campaign against Tipu Sultan (1790–1792).
 He was then chosen as one of four military officers to administer part of the territory captured from Tipu, where he remained for seven years learning the principles of revenue survey and assessment which he afterwards applied throughout the presidency of Madras.
 After the final downfall of Tipu in 1799, he spent a short time restoring order in Kanara; and then for another seven years (1800–1807) he was placed in charge of the Ceded Districts ceded by the Nizam of Hyderabad, where he introduced the ryotwari system of land revenue.
 After a long furlough in Britain, during which he gave valuable evidence upon matters connected with the renewal of the East India Company's charter, he returned to Madras in 1814 with special instructions to reform the judicial and police systems.

+He was affectionately called 'mandrolayya' by local Telugu people after he brokered peace between local Polygars.

 On the outbreak of the Pindari War in 1817, he was appointed as brigadier-general to command the reserve division formed to reduce the southern territories of the Peshwa.
 Of his services on this occasion Lord Canning said in the House of Commons:

-In 1819 Munro was appointed a Knight Commander of the Order of the Bath (KCB).
+In 1819, Munro was appointed a Knight Commander of the Order of the Bath (KCB).

 Governor of Madras

-In 1819, he was appointed governor of Madras, where he founded systems of revenue assessment and general administration which substantially persisted into the twentieth century.
+In 1820, he was appointed governor of Madras, where he founded systems of revenue assessment and general administration which substantially persisted into the twentieth century.
 He is regarded as the father of the 'Ryotwari system'.
 His official minutes, published by Sir A. Arbuthnot, form a manual of experience and advice for the modern civilian.
 Munro was created a baronet in 1825.
 He died of cholera on 6 July 1827 while on tour in the ceded districts, where his name is preserved by more than one memorial.
 An equestrian statue of him, by Francis Legatt Chantrey, stands in Madras city.At his behest a Committee of public instruction was formed in 1826, which eventually led to the formation of Presidency College.